-(Conformity Reference: SSNP Objectives: 8; SALP Saved Policies: 39, 40, 42; SALP emerging Local Plan: L20; NPPF: 104, 15)
+(Conformity Reference: SSNP Objectives: 8; SALP Saved Policies: 39, 40, 42; NPPF: 105, 106)

-7.15 In addition, it is a concern of the community that all new dwellings should have sufficient offroad parking to cater for the residents of those dwellings and thus aid the reduction of on-street parking.
+7.15 In addition, it is a concern of the community that all new dwellings should have sufficient off-road parking to cater for the residents of those dwellings and thus aid the reduction of on-street parking.
 This is addressed in Policy S5 Design of Development.